TheCodePub/github/README.md

 ## Your challenge

-We have a list of Code Pub Hackers who've created a Pull Request with the help of this guide: http://thecodepub.github.io.
+We have a list of Code Pub Hackers who've created a Pull Request with the help of this guide: http://thecodepub.github.io/hackers.
 Your challenge is to add yourself to that list.
+Ready?
+Great!
 Here's how you do it:

-### Step 1: Cloning the repository
+### Step 1: Clone the repository

 1. Create a GitHub account
 * Head over to https://desktop.github.com and download the GitHub app